• Skip to main content

 This will depend on your goals, what type of pumping plan you are doing, and your schedule.

 I would start with one time a day and increase from there.
-If you are really struggling with supply, after every feed may be appropriate for the short-term, though not forever.
+If you are struggling with supply, after every feed may be appropriate for the short-term, though not forever.

 What Time of Day To Pump To Increase Milk Supply